dsuch/pymqi/docs/examples.rst

         except pymqi.MQMIError as e:
             if e.comp == pymqi.CMQC.MQCC_FAILED and e.reason == pymqi.CMQC.MQRC_NO_MSG_AVAILABLE:
-                # No messages, that's OK, we can ignore it.
+                # No messages, that is OK, we can ignore it.
                 pass
             else:
                 # Some other error condition.